XWolfOverride/DuckDNS/README.md

 | *<sub>Domain editor screen in v2.2.</sub>* |

-Use the drop down on the Bind to IP field to select the desired IP, whis IP can not be the external one and is shown here for refernece, when using server resolution the external IP of this nic will be used instead.
+Use the drop down on the Bind to IP field to select the desired IP, whis IP can not be the external one and is shown here for refernece, when using server resolution the external IP of this NIC will be used instead.

-Selecting "<any>" the binding logics will not be executed for the specific domain and the update call can be routed for any of the available internet connections.
+Selecting "any" the binding logics will not be executed for the specific domain and the update call can be routed for any of the available internet connections.